planetfederal/workshops/workshops/suiteintro/doc/source/geowebcache/seeding.rst

 #.
 The :guilabel:`Submit` button kicks off the seeding process.
 Your computer will grind away for a while as the tiles are generated and placed in the cache directory.

    .. figure:: img/gwc_screen_seedstatus.png
-      :align: center

 #.
 Click :guilabel:`Refresh List` to see the count down for estimated time remaining.
 When the layer is fully cached, you will be redirected to the properties page.

 We've successfully seeded our first map!

-Further details for how to configure your own tiling schema, including custom projections, can be found in the GeoWebCache `Documentation <http://geowebcache.org/docs/current/configuration/index.html>`_.
+Further details for how to configure your own tiling schema, including custom projections, can be found in the `GeoWebCache documentation <http://geowebcache.org/docs/current/configuration/index.html>`_.

 Bonus / Discussion
 ~~~~~~~~~~~~~~~~~~